 Because the claims in an application are what the applicant hopes for and not what she will necessarily receive, it is important to know whether you are looking at a granted patent or a patent application.

-- United States: until 29 November 2000, all publications were issued patents.
-Currently, the United States identifies patents with a 7-digit number followed by a B1 (indicates a patent not previously published) or a B2 (indicates a patent previously published).
+- United States (US) Patents were the only published patent documents until 29 November 2000.
+Currently, the United States identifies issued patents with a 7-digit number followed by a B1 (indicates a patent not previously published) or a B2 (indicates a patent previously published).
 E.g., US 6,174,724 B1, shown below.

-Patent applications are indicated with the year as a 4-digit number and a publication number followed by an A1 (for the first publication), A2 (for republication) or A9 (corrected publication).
+- US Patent Applications are indicated with the year as a 4-digit number and a publication number followed by an A1 (for the first publication), A2 (for republication) or A9 (corrected publication).
 E.g., US 2001/0002490 A1, shown below.

-- Europe: patents are indicated with a 7-digit number followed by a B1, e.g., EP 0 458 846 B1 (shown below).
+- European Patents are indicated with a 7-digit number followed by a B1, e.g., EP 0 458 846 B1 (shown below).
 A B2 number indicates that the claims have been modified after grant.

-- World Intellectual Property Organization (WIPO): often simply called PCT (Patent Cooperation Treaty) applications, publications from WIPO are only patent applications.
+- International Applications often simply called PCT Applications because they are filed under the Patent Cooperation Treaty in a receiving office of the World Intellectual Property Organization (WIPO).
 The publication numbers have a WO, which stands for “world” followed by the year as 2 digits, followed by a publication number, and A1 (first publication), A2 (second publication), etc. e.g., WO 00/34491 A2 (shown below).

 A patent is awarded by the government of a country and is valid only within its territorial boundaries.
 To obtain a patent that is valid in a particular country, a request must be made in that country’s patent office.